silviaCerby/gitbook/docs/management/workspace_configuration/user_management/partners/host_guest/add-a-host-guest-partnership.md

 ---
-description: This article describes how to add a host-guest partnership to share access to your accounts with external parties.
+description: "This article describes how to add a host-guest partnership to share access to your accounts with external parties."
 intercom_id: 6634083
 ---